► Competes with 4-series GC

 As a nod to the hot BMWs Biermann spent so much of his career creating, the Stinger maintains its adjustable nature on road.
 It doesn’t feel invincible, but provides the tools and feedback needed to coax it down a challenging road.
 We won’t go the whole hog and say it’s as good as a 440i Gran Coupe, but it does feel more exciting than Audi’s S5 Sportback.

 What about the engine?

 Not quite as special, though it looks strong on paper.
-A 3.3-litre twin-turbo V6, it makes 365bhp and 376lb ft of torque.
-Like all Stingers it drives through an eight-speed gearbox of Kia’s own design, and can take the GT to 62mph in 5.1sec and leave German rivals trailing with its 168mph top speed.
+A 3.3-litre twin-turbo V6 that makes 365bhp and 376lb ft of torque.
+Like all Stingers it drives through an eight-speed gearbox of Kia’s own design, and can take the GT to 60mph in 4.7sec and leave German rivals trailing with its 168mph top speed.